 - arrears on your mortgage to prevent your home being sold by your lender

 - modification to your home or vehicle to accommodate a severe disability for you or your dependant

 - palliative care for a terminal illness for you or your dependant

 - expenses associated with your dependant’s death, funeral or burial

-The regulations of compassionate grounds are set out in Australian law and whilst early access is possible it is always subject to strict legal criteria.
+The regulations of compassionate grounds are set out in Australian law and whilst early access to superannuation is possible it is always subject to strict legal criteria.
 Applications must be supported by evidence and applicants must not have the financial capacity to meet the costs they are applying for by any other means, such as savings.